IlluminatiFish/IlluminatiFish/README.md

 Hi 👋, my name is IlluminatiFish, I am a self-taught developer that has a passion for programming, mathematics and cyber security.

-My passion towards developing and problem-solving started at a very young age just as a hobby, now I always strive to improve my skills and learn about new technologies and topics to the best of my ability.
+My passion towards developing and problem-solving started at a very young age just as a hobby.
+Now I always strive to improve my skills and learn about new technologies and topics to the best of my ability.
 Currently, I use the following technologies for my projects: